dvm-shlee/PyNIT/README.md

 prj.df
 ```

-Print out absolute path for each files
+Print out absolute path for each file
 ```
 for i, finfo in prj:
     print(finfo.Abspath)